 Rob Owen-Wahl | stock.xchng

 Your parents knew what was up when they told you to eat your broccoli.
 This verdant vegetable is a powerhouse of nutrients.
-It’s reputed to help digestion, the cardiovascular system and the immune system, and have anti-inflammatory properties and even cancer-risk benefits.
-Plus, broccoli is low in sodium and calories, at about 31 per serving.
-It’s also a fat-free vegetable.
+It's reputed to benefit digestion, the cardiovascular system and the immune system, and to have anti-inflammatory and even cancer-preventing properties.
+Plus, broccoli is low in sodium and calories, at about 31 calories per serving.
+It's also a fat-free vegetable.